12. Data frames#

 ## 143 5.8 2.7 5.1 1.9 virginica

-The merge function can perform the JOIN operation that some readers might know from SQL[7].
-It matches the items in the columns that two given data frames somewhat share and then returns their combination.
+The merge function can perform the join operation that some readers might know from SQL[7].
+It matches the items in the columns that two given data frames somewhat share.
+Then, it returns the combination of the corresponding rows.

 Two calls to merge could be used to